sal55/langs/README.md

 AA         x64-subset assembler using my syntax
-PCL7       Stack-based IL used by MM and BCC compilers (this can be a complete standalone language) PCL8       Lighter IL used by BB project (this is used internally only)

-C-subset   The partly non-standard subset of C used by the BCC/MCC projects
+PCL7       Stack-based IL used by MM and BCC compilers (this can be a complete standalone language) PCL8       Lighter IL used by BB project (this is used internally only) C-subset   The partly non-standard subset of C used by the BCC/MCC projects ZA         Z80 assembler, with some tweaks on Zilog syntax
 ````

-### Active Language Projects and Tools
+### Current Language Projects and Tools
 ````
 Tool    Folder   Written in
-BB      BX       M           M8 compiler using PCL8-IL.
-This lacks Linear-C targets, and PCL interpreter QQ      QX       M           Bytecode compiler + interpreter for Q. Runs mostly on Windows but can also run
-                             to some extent on Linux by compiling with MC MM      MX       M           M7 compiler using PCL7-IL (configured for X64/Windows target) MC      MX       M           M7 compiler targeting linear C via PCL7 (Windows/Linux target) AA      AX       M           Single-file assembler for x64-subset BCC     CX       M           C-subset compiler using PCL7 MCC     CX       M           Version of BCC configured for one output: ASM in 'GAS' format.
+BB      BX       M           Streamlined M8 compiler using PCL8-IL QQ      QX       M           Bytecode compiler + interpreter for Q MM      MX       M           M7 compiler for x64/Windows using PCL7 MC      MX       M           M7 transpiler for linear C via PCL7 AA      AX       M           Single-file assembler for x64-subset BCC     CX       M           C-subset compiler using PCL7 MCC     CX       M           Version of BCC configured for one output: ASM in 'GAS' format.
 'CC'    DX       M           (No identity yet) Self-contained fork of MCC with all extranous code removed.
-                             This is intended as the basis for a version of MCC written in C RUNMX   MX       M/C         Stub program for MX binaries produced by MM/AA/BCC.
-M and C versions exist ZZ      ZX       Q           Z80 Assembler (and, sometime in the future, emulator)
+                             This is intended as the basis for a version of MCC written in C ZA      ZX       Q           Z80 Assembler
+ZZ      ZX       M           Z80 Emulator

+Shelved projects or possibilities:

+MMA     MX       M           M7 compiler for ARM64/Linux via PCL7 (abandoned in early stages; it may be picked up
+                             again for M8, and possibly adapted for ARM64/Windows) MMZ     --       M           Cutdown M8 compiler targeting Z80 via PCL8; experimental
+PC      MX       M           Processor for standalone PCL7 programs
 ````

 ### M Language

 This was first created in 1981 for Z80, and then evolved over several generations of x86 up to x64.
-There was recently at attempt to port it to ARM64, but that got abandoned.
+There was recently an attempt to port it to ARM64, but that got abandoned.

 It has steadily evolved, but has also been deliberately kept low level.
 It has been self-hosted (written in itself or a previous version) in a continuous chain going to back to the 1980s.